 Learning the proper belay techniques allow a student to help a friend safely climb the tower.
 There is no experience necessary.

-We will resume technique classes when the Climbing Tower reopens.
-Until then, consider tuning in to our to our OATS: Crash Course of Climbs above or through our YouTube channel to learn more about the sport and join our community.
+We will resume technique classes over the summer.
+Until then, consider checking out our OATS: Crash Course of Climb below to learn more about the sport and join our community.

 A great class for any climber to build a strong foundation for their climbing.
 Our instructors will provide an overview of climbing terminology and methodology coupled with some climbing games and practice.
 The tips taught in this class are can be quick fixes to things you may have not thought about yet while climbing.